-- 1. Parking areas shall provide safe, convenient and efficient access for vehicles and pedestrians.
-They shall be distributed around large buildings in order to shorten the distance to other buildings and public sidewalks and to reduce the overall scale of the paved surface. - 2.
-Parking lots over 100 spaces shall be segmented visually and functionally into distinct parking areas of no more than 40 spaces by landscaped and curbed medians with a minimum curb to curb width of ten (10) feet.
-Curbed landscaped islands shall be sited at the end of each parking aisle and within parking aisles at intervals no greater than one island per every twenty (20) spaces.
-Islands at the ends of aisles shall be counted toward meeting this requirement.
-Each required landscaped island shall be a minimum of three hundred sixty (360) square feet of landscaped area. - 3.
-No off-street parking shall be sited between the front façade of the principal building and the primary abutting streets with the exception of parking areas used for the display of vehicles for sale.
-The Planning Board may waive this requirement up to fifteen (15%) percent of off-street parking if it determines that the building and parking area are screened from view by out lot(s) (as defined in Section 12.H.2) consisting of buildings less than seven thousand and five hundred (7,500) square feet of floor area and by the use of additional tree plantings, berms, fencing, low walls, shrubs and/or perennials.
+- 1. Parking areas must conform to the Performance Standards of §102.6.H. - 2.
+No off-street parking shall be sited between the front façade of the principal building and the primary abutting streets.
+The Planning Board may waive this requirement by allowing up to fifteen (15%) percent of off-street parking if it determines that the building and parking area are screened from view by out lot(s) (as defined in §102.7.H.2) consisting of buildings less than seven thousand and five hundred (7,500) square feet of floor area and by the use of additional tree plantings, berms, fencing, low walls, shrubs and/or perennials.